Public Administration Focus

 First Nations in BC look to FNPSS as a key source of resources related to public administration in First Nations communities and organizations.
 Below are links to a curated library of resources unique to the FNPSS and to our partners.

-FNPSS webinars feature speakers on topics of current interest, such as Returning to Work, and relevance to BC First Nations administrators and leaders.
+FNPSS webinars feature speakers on topics of current interest and relevance to BC First Nations administrators and leaders.
 Past webinars are organized into FNPSS’s four core pillars of public service capacity plus special categories.

 Research and Discussion Papers